Murder of Trang Phuong Ho

-The murder of Trang Phuong Ho occurred on May 28, 1995, when Harvard College junior Sinedu Tadesse fatally stabbed her roommate, Trang Phuong Ho, and seriously wounded Ho's friend Thao Nguyen in their shared suite in Dunster House at Harvard University in Cambridge, Massachusetts, before dying by suicide in the suite bathroom.
-The attack, carried out near the end of the women's junior year, attracted sustained national coverage and focused attention on Harvard's handling of student mental health and residential life.
+On May 28, 1995, Harvard College junior Trang Phuong Ho was fatally stabbed by her roommate, fellow junior Sinedu Tadesse, in their shared suite in Dunster House.
+After also attacking and injuring Ho's friend Thao Nguyen, Tadesse hanged herself in the suite bathroom.
+The attack attracted sustained national coverage and focused attention on Harvard's handling of student mental health and residential life.

 Background

 Trang Phuong Ho

-Trang Phuong Ho (1974 – May 28, 1995) was born in Ho Chi Minh City, Vietnam, and came to the United States as a Vietnamese boat refugee with her father and older sister in November 1985; her mother and younger sister joined them in 1990.
+Trang Phuong Ho (Hồ Phương Trang; 1974 – May 28, 1995) was born in Ho Chi Minh City, Vietnam, and came to the United States as a boat refugee with her father and older sister in November 1985; her mother and younger sister joined them in 1990.
 The family settled in Dorchester, Boston, and Ho attended local public schools.
-Shortly after the arrival of her mother and sister, Mrs. and Mr. Ho separated.
-Mr. Ho moved to San Diego after Mrs. Ho accused her husband of abuse, and Trang became the de facto head of household.
+Shortly after the arrival of her mother and sister, Ho's parents separated.
+Her father moved to San Diego after her mother accused him of abuse, and Trang became the de facto head of household.

-Trang was known for her for excitement about learning.
+Trang was known for her excitement about learning.
 She was named one of "25 Who Can Save Boston" by Boston Magazine while still in high school.
 She entered Harvard College in 1992 on full financial aid, concentrated in biology, and hoped to become a doctor.
 Ho lived with her mother and sisters in Medford, Massachusetts, worked at the Dunster House library and at the Dana–Farber Cancer Institute, and was a vice president of the Harvard Vietnamese Association.

 Sinedu Tadesse

 Sinedu Tadesse (September 25, 1975 – May 28, 1995) was born in Addis Ababa, Ethiopia, into a middle-class family during the Ethiopian Red Terror.
 Her father, a government school administrator, was imprisoned for two years without trial when Tadesse was seven.
 Tadesse devoted herself to her studies, gaining admission to the International Community School, where she graduated as valedictorian and was admitted to Harvard.

 At Harvard, Tadesse maintained grades around a B average and remained socially isolated, even from relatives who lived nearby.
-It was later discovered that Tadesse had sent sent letters to dozens of strangers, whose names she had picked from the phone book, describing her unhappiness and pleading with them to be her friend.
+It was later discovered that Tadesse had sent letters to dozens of strangers, whose names she had picked from the phone book, describing her unhappiness and pleading with them to be her friend.

 Roommate relationship

-In the spring her first year, Tadesse's initial roommate chose to live with someone else.
-Tadesse met Ho in a science class, and they agreed to share a suite with each other.
+In the spring of her first year, Tadesse's initial roommate chose to live with someone else.
+Tadesse met Ho in a science class, and they agreed to share a suite.
 Friends and relatives described Ho as studious and well-liked, while Tadesse relied on her heavily for companionship.
-In Tadesse's diary, she wrote about her joy about the friendship, stating that she would make Ho the "queen of my life."
+In Tadesse's diary, she recounted her joy about the friendship, writing that she would make Ho the "queen of my life".

 Tadesse became angry when Ho began to distance herself in their junior year.
-By the spring of 1995, Ho had arranged to live with a different group of students for their senior year, and communication between the roommates largely ceased.
+By the spring of 1995, Ho had arranged to live with a different group of students in their senior year, and communication between the roommates largely ceased.